 Ad customisers are parameters that adapt your text ad to the context of a user’s search (for ads on the Search Network), or the website that someone’s browsing (for ads on the Display Network).

-- Ad customisers work using ad customiser data that dynamically updates ad text.
+- Ad customisers use ad customiser data to dynamically modify ad text.

 - You upload your ad customiser data within the Business data section of your Google Ads account.